Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Annex 1

-According to the current Basic curriculum working programm for the 9th grade, it provides biology training in the amount of 2 hours per week (68 hours)
+According to the current Basic curriculum working programm for 9th grade, biology training is provided for 2 hours per week (68 hours)

-The study of biology in grade 9 is aimed at achieving the following goals:
+Studying biology in 9th grade is aimed at achieving the following goals:

-mastering knowledge about the formation of students' ideas about the distinctive features of living nature, its diversity and evolution, man as a biosocial being; on the role of biological science in the practical activities of people;
+mastering knowledge about the formation in students of ideas about the distinctive features of living nature, its diversity and evolution, man as a biosocial being; about the role of biological science in the practical activities of people;

-mastery of skills to generalize knowledge about life and the levels of its organization, to reveal worldview questions about the origin and development of life on Earth, the genetic structure of the hereditary apparatus, to deepen the concept of the evolutionary development of organisms;
+mastery of skills generalize knowledge about life and the levels of its organization, reveal ideological questions about the origin and development of life on Earth, the genetic structure of the hereditary apparatus, deepen concepts about the evolutionary development of organisms;

 development of cognitive interests, intellectual and creative abilities in the process of conducting biological experiments, working with various sources of information;

-upbringing a positive value attitude towards one's own health, the environment; culture of behavior in nature;
+upbringing a positive value attitude towards one’s own health and the environment; culture of behavior in nature;

-andcusing the acquired knowledge and skills in everyday life to take care of own health, apply biological knowledge to explain the processes and phenomena of the life of one's own organism; use information about modern achievements in the field of biology and ecology, on health and risk factors.
+Andcusing acquired knowledge and skills in everyday life to take care of own health, apply biological knowledge to explain the processes and phenomena of the life of one’s own body; use information about modern achievements in the field of biology and ecology, about health and risk factors.

 The following methods and techniques are used in biology lessons: